| | |

 1. Prepare the sweet potatoes by scrubbing them well, drying them, and pricking them with a fork or small knife so steam can escape as they bake.

-2. Place the potatoes on a lined baking sheet and bake until they are completely tender; a fork or knife should glide in with almost no resistance from end to end.
+2. Place the potatoes on a lined baking sheet and bake until they are completely tender.

 3. Let the baked potatoes cool just enough to handle comfortably, then slice a small strip from the top of each one and gently scoop out most of the flesh, leaving a thin border inside the skin to help the shells hold their shape.

-4. Mash the scooped-out sweet potato in a bowl with the brown sugar, spices, salt, pepper, and butter until the mixture is smooth and well combined, tasting and adjusting the seasoning for sweetness and salt as needed.
+4. Mash the scooped-out sweet potato in a bowl with the brown sugar, spices, salt, pepper, and butter until the mixture is smooth and well combined.

 5. Spoon or pipe the mashed mixture back into the potato shells, mounding it slightly so they look full and generous.

-6. Stir together the topping ingredients until the nuts are evenly coated with the buttery brown sugar mixture, then sprinkle it over the filled potatoes, focusing on the top surface.
+6. Stir together the topping ingredients until the nuts are evenly coated with the buttery brown sugar mixture, then sprinkle the mixture over the filled potatoes, focusing on the top surface.

 Twice-Baked Sweet Potatoes Tips